 Colleges use test scores differently.
 Even colleges that are test-optional may need test scores to award financial aid.
 Therefore, it is important to check with the colleges you are considering to see how exactly they use your scores.

 In addition to how they use test scores, it is important to ask about the numbers and explore the college’s financial aid policies.
-By knowing how a college uses test scores, as well as the numbers they use, you can better determine if you should re-take the SAT or ACT to improve your admissions chances or earn yourself additional scholarships or grants.
+By knowing how a college uses them, as well as the numbers they use, you can better determine if you should re-take the SAT or ACT to improve your admissions chances or earn yourself additional scholarships or grants.

 Using College Raptor to see how your test score impacts admissions odds